-- where a new product is being introduced; - where a short-term low-price campaign is being conducted; or - in the case of 'experience' or complex products, where resale price maintenance may be necessary in order to support retailers providing desirably high levels of pre-sales service. - How is restricting the territory into which a buyer may resell contract products assessed?
+27 How is restricting the territory into which a buyer may resell contract products assessed?
 In what circumstances may a supplier require a buyer of its products not to resell the products in certain territories?

-Restrictions preventing a buyer selling the contract products from one EU member state into another can be among the most serious infringements of article 101, attracting Commission fines of €102 million in 1998 for car manufacturer Volkswagen (reduced to €90 million on appeal) and €149 million in 2002 for computer games manufacturer Nintendo (reduced to €119 million on appeal).
+Restrictions preventing a buyer selling the contract products from one EU member state into another can be among the most serious infringements of article 101, attracting Commission fines of \notin 102 million in 1998 for car manufacturer Volkswagen (reduced to \notin 90 million on appeal) and \notin 149 million in 2002 for computer games manufacturer Nintendo (reduced to \notin 119 million on appeal).